JellyGamez/Higher-Lower-Card-Game/README.md

 # Higher Lower Card Game
-A terminal-based recreation of the Higher Lower card game written in C#.
+A terminal-based implementation of the well-known higher lower card game, developed in C#.
+This was my first hands-on experience with Object Oriented Programming and SOLID principles, providing a valuable learning opportunity.

 ## Features
 - The game is played in rounds.
 Each round players guess whether the next card will be higher, lower or equal

 - You play against an AI opponent
-- Betting:

-  - Set up default betting amount at the beginning a new game
+- Option to set a default betting amount at the beginning a new game

 - Option to raise the bet when your guess differs from the AI's

 - Option to either quit or start over when current game ends

-- Win Condition: The player wins when AI's balance reaches 0
+- Win Condition: You bring the AI's balance down to 0

-- Lose Condition: The player loses when their balance reaches 0
+- Lose Condition: The AI brings your balance down to 0

 ## Quick Start